 The subtle pronation correction feature, provides hikers additional grounding and balance, especially coming downhill.
 The thick rubber outsole also offers sufficient grip, on the most slippery and wet conditions.
 Some reviewers indicate the quality of the outsole tends to "peel" apart after a few months use.
 The shoe finishes indicate to consumers that some issues with quality/durability exist.

 Average prices for these hiking shoes is one hundred fifteen dollars to two hundred.
-The shoes have an average Amazon rating of 4.5 out of 5-stars.

 - TECHNOLOGY: This men's hiking-inspired shoe features our Omni-Tech waterproof breathable seam-sealed membrane...